Prag8855/aab/content/guides/german-health-insurance.md

     Just show your card and get healthcare.
 It takes longer to get an appointment, but you don't have to deal with any paperwork.
 - **You want more than 2 children**
     Public health insurance covers your children [for free](/glossary/Familienversicherung).
 Private health insurance charges extra for each child.
 If you have 1 or 2 children, private health insurance can be cheaper anyway.[^12]
-- **You pay the student tariff**
+- **You are a student under 30 years old**
-    The student tariff is a really good deal.
-If you are a student under 30 years old, public health insurance is usually the best option.[^59]
+    The student tariff is a really good deal.[^59] There is sometimes cheaper private health insurance, but the coverage is much worse.
 - **You have pre-existing health problems**
     Private health insurers might charge more or refuse to cover you.
 Even getting psychotherapy can disqualify you.
 Public health insurance is usually forced to accept you.